Elena Fisher: Creation and conception

-Attributes

-Personality

-Elena Fisher is a journalist, originally out to make a name for herself through documentary work, then later news broadcasting.
-Regarding her career, she has been described as a "spunky and nubile camerawoman".
-She proves herself a resourceful and capable ally to Drake.

 Elena Fisher is the "female version of Drake", as creator Amy Hennig put it; she is just as charming, intelligent and tenacious as him, and can hold her own when climbing or under fire.
 Rose, the character's voice actor, commented that Elena matured between the first game and the sequel: "In the first game, she's a lot younger, she's a lot more naive, and she looks at things as being very possible, and in the second (game), has seen murders and adventure...the way that any person grows, you see that in her.
 She's a little bit more hesitant, a little more cynical".

-Outward appearance

 In the first game, Elena wears a dirty purple tank-top and cargo shorts, with a white tank top underneath.
 For the remaining games, she wears a number of articles of clothing, including button up shirts, casual shirts, khaki pants, jeans, and a parka.
-Originally, Elena was a brunette, and Sony showed her this way in the original advertising, but shortly before the first game's release, her hair was changed to a dirty blonde tone.